Skip to main content

 With everyone else getting Easter treats left and right, it’s only fair your dog does too.
 Thankfully, pet stores and sites are chock full of treats for your fur baby, so they won’t be left out.
 You can even find festive, seasonal treats like , the doggy version of Peeps!
 Their soft texture is great for pups with dental concerns, while the sweet flavor and aroma make them perfect for the sweetest season.

-For DIY dog owners who’d rather make some Easter goodies, try out a simple carrot biscuit recipe like this one from Tastemade.
-There are an endless number of dog-safe ingredient combinations that can make a delicious cookie for your buddy, but it can be fun to take advantage of seasonal ingredients like egg white, berries, and of course, carrots.
+For DIY dog owners who’d rather make some Easter goodies, try out a simple carrot biscuit recipe.
+There is an endless number of dog-safe ingredient combinations that can make a delicious cookie for your buddy, but it can be fun to take advantage of seasonal ingredients like egg whites, berries, and, of course, carrots.
 For an extra Easter twist, try out a bunny-shaped cookie cutter!

 Another easy Easter dog treat requires just a few things from your kitchen: carob chips, smooth peanut butter, and an Easter-themed silicone mold to shape your treats.
-All you’ll need to do is melt an even mix of carob chips and peanut butter in the microwave, taking care to stop and stir frequently.
+All you’ll need to do is melt an even mix of carob chips and peanut butter in the microwave, stopping and stirring frequently.
 Once mixed, just pour the liquid into your mold and place it in the fridge to cool.

 If you want to take the Easter fun another step further, try giving your dog their own egg hunt!
 You can hide a few yummy things around the yard or the house for them to find (you may have to help them toward the general area).
 Whether you use treats or kibble is up to you; just be careful not to overfeed your best buddy.
 As a general rule of thumb, treats should make up no more than 10% of your dog’s total diet.